Embarcadero/paserver-docker/README.md

 ./build.sh
 ```

-To pull and run the [Docker Hub](https://hub.docker.com/r/radstudio/paserver) version of paserver docker for a non-production environment use the `pull-run.sh` script
+To pull and run the [Docker Hub](https://hub.docker.com/r/radstudio/paserver) version of PAServer Docker for a debug/non-production environment use the `pull-run.sh` script
 ```
 ./pull-run.sh
 ```

-To pull and run the Docker Hub version of paserver docker for a production environment use the `pull-run-production.sh` script
+To pull and run the Docker Hub version of PAServer Docker for a non-debug/production environment use the `pull-run-production.sh` script
 ```
 ./pull-run-production.sh securepass123
 ```

-To run the Docker Hub version of paserver docker for a non-production environment use the `pull-run.sh` script
+To run the Docker Hub version of PAServer Docker for a debug/non-production environment use the `pull-run.sh` script
 ```
 ./run.sh
 ```

-To run the Docker Hub version of paserver docker for a production environment use the `run-production.sh` script
+To run the Docker Hub version of paserver docker for a non-debug/production environment use the `run-production.sh` script
 ```
 ./run-production.sh securepass123
 ```